chhhrrriiisss/mkon/README.md

 ## Disclaimer

 This project is very much a work in progress.
-Expect bugs, occasional slowness and wierd errors but mst of the time a refresh will fix it.
+Expect bugs, occasional slowness and wierd errors but most of the time a refresh will fix it.
 Optimization will focus exclusively on tablets and desktops/laptops first.
 Currently tested working environments include:

 - Chrome, Safari, Firefox on Windows/OSX for desktops and laptops.
 - Chrome, Safari for iPad 4.